 Of course, not all providers or healthcare facilities are fully integrated for this yet.
 My own PCP’s office is not an approved option within the app to date, but the much larger medical center that I work for is.

 With iOS 15, Apple’s Health app makes it even easier to upload and store vaccination records, including COVID-19.

 Connect your health provider and add your COVID-19 vaccination to Apple’s Health app

 - Tap on the Browse tab at the bottom.

 - Scroll to the Health Records category and tap Add Account.

-- From there, you can search and select your provider or organization for which you wish to connect your vaccination records or search for providers that integrate with Apple Health.
+- You can search and select your provider or organization for which you wish to connect your vaccination records or search for providers that integrate with Apple Health.

-- You can search by name, network, or even by your health provider’s location.
+- You can search by name, network, or even your health provider’s location.

 - The app also shows suggestions.

-- If they are listed, check that the clinical records include your immunization records.
+- Check that the clinical records include your immunization records if they are listed.
 Then, tap Connect Account.

 - Enter your username and password for your health provider (or sign up if you don’t have an account) and follow the prompts to finish setting this up.

 Want another option to store your COVID vaccine records?

 A less secure option is simply taking a picture of your CDC card and saving it to your photos.
 Add your image to your Hidden albums to add an extra layer of protection.

 This is located at the bottom of all other albums in the Photos app.
 It only displays when you want it to.